 7. At the AC unit

-Air conditioners voraciously devour electricity.
-What if there was a more efficient way to cool your home?
+What if there were a more efficient way to keep your home comfortable?
 Consider a heat pump.
-It uses five times less energy than an air conditioner and can both heat and cool your home.
+It can both heat and cool your home, and uses less energy overall.
 Households can qualify for a tax credit of up to $2,000 for the purchase of an electric heat pump.
 And for households with low incomes, the new law provides a rebate of up to $8,000 on installation.
 (For the tax credit program, the incentives apply to equipment installed on January 1, 2023, or later.)

 8. On the roof